Physics-informed compressed sensing for PC-MRI: an inverse Navier-Stokes problem: Conclusion

 \section{Conclusion}

 We propose a physics-informed compressed sensing (PICS) reconstruction method that optimally combines computational fluid dynamics with phase-contrast magnetic resonance imaging.
-By adopting a Bayesian framework, we use \textit{a priori} knowledge to regularize the inverse problem and find the most likely measured velocity field, segmentation, and Navier--Stokes twin (maximum \textit{a posteriori} estimates) for the flow through a converging nozzle.
+By adopting a Bayesian framework, we use \textit{a priori} knowledge to regularize the inverse problem and find the most likely measured velocity field, segmentation, and \mbox{Navier--Stokes} twin (maximum \textit{a posteriori} estimates) for the flow through a converging nozzle.
 We show that the physics-informed reconstruction of the sparse (15\% $\mathcal{P}_\odot$-sampling), low SNR signals, compares well to fully-sampled, high SNR images, of the same flow.

 PICS extends the capabilities of conventional compressed sensing methods for phase-contrast MRI.
 In particular, it integrates an optimal filter (the regularity of the velocity field is controled by the Navier--Stokes problem), it infers the hydrodynamic pressure without any additional computation, and allows us to estimate the wall shear stresses at negligible additional numerical cost.
 At the same time it provides us with a digital twin, which can subsequently be used to simulate different flow conditions, and paves the way for the development of new applications in patient-specific cardiovascular modeling.
-Our formulation naturally extends to three-dimensional and periodic flows in complicated geometries, and the Navier--Stokes problem can be updated to model complex (e.g. non-Newtonian) fluid flows.
+Our formulation naturally extends to three-dimensional and periodic flows in complicated geometries, and the \mbox{Navier--Stokes} problem can be updated to model complex (e.g. non-Newtonian) fluid flows. \revall{We are currently developing efficient numerical algorithms to implement our formulation in three dimensions.}